JeffDeCola/my-cheat-sheets/operations-tools/continuous-integration-continuous-deployment/concourse-cheat-sheet/install-concourse-using-ansible-google-compute-engine.md

-To connect your local machine to concourse goto [http://p-concourse-web-01:8080/](http://p-concourse-web-01:8080/) and donwload the `fly` executable.
+To connect your local machine to concourse goto [http://p-concourse-web-01:8080/](http://p-concourse-web-01:8080/) and download the `fly` executable.

 `fly` is your direct link to concourse and is used to upload your ci pipelines.